 Known for its remarkably friendly and attentive staff, this handsomely appointed house, dating from the 1890s, was originally the family manse of William Kehoe.
 On the main floor, a double parlor has two fireplaces and sweeps the eye upward with its 14-foot ceilings, creating an elegant setting for a made-to-order Southern breakfast.
-Later in the day you'll be treated to afternoon tea and desserts and an evening wine and hors d'oeuvres reception.
+Later in the day, you'll be treated to afternoon tea and desserts and an evening wine and hors-d'oeuvres reception.
 Don't miss the courtyard garden and the music room with a baby grand piano.
 Guest rooms in this charmer have a decidedly Victorian feel, with a mix of antiques and gilt mirrors.
-The Mercer Room (the best of the accommodations) has private verandas.

 YOU SHOULD KNOW Children under 18 are not permitted to stay at the Kehoe House, keeping the atmosphere quiet and refined.

 From impeccable wood floors to crown molding, each room is painstakingly preserved to showcase the home's original grandeur.
 But never at the cost of modern convenience.
 Tasteful opulence and comfort are woven into every last detail: linens, embroidery, paint, fixtures.
 Rooms are spacious and thoughtfully laid out, without exception.

 If the weather's nice, a stay in either the Mercer room or the Oglethorpe room means you get to enjoy it on your private balcony.
 But never fear if those rooms are booked: the courtyard and shared veranda are also lovely.